WVUHPC/Introduction-HPC/_episodes/205-software.md

 After activation your are positioned on the ``base`` environment.

+When you have activated conda, you are always inside a conda environment.
+Initially, you start on the `base` environment and your prompt in the shell will include a prefix in parenthesis indicating the name of the conda environment you are currently using.

-## Conda Environments
+### Conda Environments

+Conda allows you to change your environment easily.
-Conda allows you to create separate environments containing files, packages and their dependencies that will not interact with other environments.
+It also give you tools to create new environments, installing packages and their dependencies.
+Conda environments will not interact with other environments so you can easily keep different versions of packages just by creating multiple conda environments and populating those with the various versions of software you want to use.

 When you begin using conda, you already have a default environment named ``base``.
-You cannot install packages on the ``base`` environment.
+You cannot install packages on the ``base`` environment as that is a centrally managed environment.
-Yous should create new environments for installing packages.
+Yous can, however, create new environments for installing packages.
 Try to keep separate environments for different packages or group of packages.
 That reduces the chances of incompatibility between them